aspose-words/Aspose.Words-Documentation/cpp/developer-guide/rendering/using-truetype-fonts/specify-truetype-fonts-location/_index.md

 The following example demonstrates how to set the folder or source, which Aspose.Words will subsequently use to look for TrueType fonts during rendering or embedding of fonts:

-{{< gist "aspose-com-gists" "518f03cac02abb105e02f55edb7de9f9" "cpp-Rendering-Printing-SetTrueTypeFontsFolder-SetTrueTypeFontsFolder.cpp" >}}
+{{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Rendering-Printing-SetTrueTypeFontsFolder-SetTrueTypeFontsFolder.cpp" >}}

 You can download the template file of this example from [Aspose.Words GitHub](https://github.com/aspose-words/Aspose.Words-for-C/tree/master/Data/Rendering-Printing/Rendering.doc).

 An extra Boolean parameter controls whether fonts are scanned recursively through all folders, hence scanning all child folders of a specified folder.
 The following example demonstrates how to set Aspose.Words to look in multiple folders for TrueType fonts when rendering or embedding fonts:

-{{< gist "aspose-com-gists" "518f03cac02abb105e02f55edb7de9f9" "cpp-Rendering-Printing-SetFontsFoldersMultipleFolders-SetFontsFoldersMultipleFolders.cpp" >}}
+{{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Rendering-Printing-SetFontsFoldersMultipleFolders-SetFontsFoldersMultipleFolders.cpp" >}}

 {{% alert color="primary" %}}